mjfelis/zen-demo/content/en/governance/_index.md

 | latam | Bolivia | Organization |
 | apac | Vietnam | Organization, Person |

+Service Credentials are self-issued credential and thus do not need qualified issuers.

-Are you verifying identities and or companies in your country?
-Do you want to generate additional revenues and be an ECS issuer?
-Contact us.
+Are you an identity verification company in your country?
+If yes, you can generate additional revenues by becoming an ECS issuer.
+Contact us for more information.